The Early History of Cochlear Implants and MED-EL

 One of the most famous early recipients of a Hochmair cochlear implant is Connie, as she was known in scientific journals.

 Connie worked closely with Ingeborg in these early years.
-She received a Hochmair cochlear implant in 1979, and was so enthusiastic that she would spend hours and hours with Ingeborg testing different ways that the implant could send electrical information to the cochlea.
+She received a Hochmair cochlear implant in 1979 and was so enthusiastic that she would spend hours and hours with Ingeborg testing different ways the implant could send electrical information to the cochlea.
 These tests formed the foundation of how today’s MED-EL cochlear implants process sound.

 One cannot avoid being passionate about clinical medical research in the field of CIs because of the close contact and trustful cooperation with users.

-Connie soon was part of making the Hochmair’s first goal a reality.
+Connie was soon part of making the Hochmairs’ first goal a reality.
 After she received a new processor in March, 1980, she was the first person ever who used a cochlear implant to understand speech by only listening: she did not need to lip-read or have visual cues as to what words were being said.

 At last, just five years after they started their research into cochlear implants, the Hochmairs had achieved their goal and set the direction for the cochlear implant development that still continues today.